lena-larionova/docs.konghq.com/app/gateway/2.6.x/install-and-run/kubernetes.md

 title: Install on Kubernetes
 ---

 This page explains how to install {{site.base_gateway}} with {{site.kic_product_name}} in DB-less mode.
-To install with a database, see the documentation on installing with Helm.
-This page includes the equivalent commands for OpenShift.
+To install with a database, see the documentation on installing with [Helm](/gateway/{{page.kong_version}}/install-and-run/helm).

+This page also includes the equivalent commands for OpenShift.

 Note that in DB-less mode on Kubernetes, config is stored in etcd, the Kubernetes native datastore.
-For more information see [TODO LINK]().
+For more information see [Kubernetes Deployment Options](/gateway/{{page.kong_version}}/plan-and-deploy/kubernetes-deployment-options).

 ## Prerequisites